viktaur/hello/README.md

 # Important items
 ### How can I insert code on a readme file?
-Do you want to do this?
+Do you want to write this?

 ```<html>Hello World!</html>```

 No problem, it's so easy.
 You just have to put '```' (without quotes) at the beginning and end.